 While the consequences for a first-time DUI are harsh, penalties increase with subsequent convictions.

 A second drunk driving conviction may result in the following penalties: a minimum of 10 days or five days with 30 hours of electronic monitoring up to a maximum of 180 days in jail, a minimum fine of $1,560, and a driver's license revocation of two years.
 Additionally, offenders may have to install IIDs for up to two years after a second conviction.

 A third DUI conviction is punishable by at least 62 days for up to five years in prison, a fine of at least $2,580, and a driver's license revocation for two years.
 Offenders may have to install IIDs for up to two years after a third conviction.

 People arrested for drunk driving offenses need to know that arrests are not the same as convictions.
 After an arrest, a prosecutor still needs to prove an alleged offender's guilt beyond a reasonable doubt, but an experienced criminal defense lawyer can fight to try and get the charges thrown out.

-Lokken & Associates can conduct a thorough investigation into an arrest and identify any errors made by law enforcement that may have produced a false positive or otherwise compromised the charges levied against the accused.
+Lokken & Putnam can conduct a thorough investigation into an arrest and identify any errors made by law enforcement that may have produced a false positive or otherwise compromised the charges levied against the accused.
 Our firm fights to help our clients achieve favorable resolutions resulting in the fewest possible penalties.

 Call (801) 829-9783 now for a free consultation for your criminal case!